AugustineOzor/microsoft365-copilot-public-ai-risk-asessment/README.md

 **Approve with Controls**

-Frameworks and References
+## Frameworks Used
 This project applies established AI governance, AI risk management, information security, and responsible AI frameworks to support the assessment and governance of Microsoft 365 Copilot.

-## Frameworks Used

 ### 1. NIST AI Risk Management Framework (AI RMF)

 The **NIST AI RMF** provides the primary structure for identifying, assessing, measuring, and managing AI risks.